GraderThan/6-8-python-quick/Readme.md

    Functions are like mini-programs within your program.
 This module helps students understand how to create and use these handy blocks of code.

-### 7. **Click Listening**
-   Here, students learn to make their applications interactive by responding to mouse clicks.
-It's a fun way to bring their creations to life!

 ## Getting Started With Grader Than:

 Follow these steps to enable your students to have full IDE support for Vex VR.